danmca19/Artificial_Intelligence_with_Docker_and_Kubernetes-/docs/README.md

 # AI Deployment Project - Docker & Kubernetes

 ## 📌 Business Vision
 This project demonstrates how Artificial Intelligence (AI) can be deployed in a **scalable and resilient production environment** using **Docker and Kubernetes**.
-The solution focuses on predictive maintenance for industrial machines, helping businesses to:
+The solution focuses on **predictive maintenance for industrial machines**, helping businesses to:

 - **Reduce unplanned downtime** by anticipating machine failures.
 - **Optimize operational costs** with timely and accurate maintenance actions.
 - **Improve decision-making** through data-driven insights.
 - **Ensure scalability and high availability** by leveraging Kubernetes orchestration.

-The AI model predicts whether a machine requires maintenance based on parameters such as temperature, pressure, vibration, and noise level.
+The AI model predicts whether a machine requires maintenance based on parameters such as **temperature, pressure, vibration, and noise level**.

 ---